rust-lang/rust/text/0000-stable-simd.md

 [0] required to be compile-time constants.

 Other than these exceptions the x86 intrinsics will be defined exactly as Intel defines them.
-This will necessitate new types in the `std::vendor` modules for SIMD registers!
-For example these new types will all be present in `std::vendor` on x86 platforms:
+This will necessitate new types in the `std::arch` modules for SIMD registers!
+For example these new types will all be present in `std::arch` on x86 platforms:

 * `__m128`